Ericsson/dataplanebook/_sources/intro.rst.txt

 In an IP network router, the separation into planes may exist only internally (or indeed, not at all).
-The protocols and means of communication between the different planes are properitary [#RFC5810]_ .
+The protocols and means of communication between the different planes are proprietary [#RFC5810]_ .

 A pragmatic rule of a thumb for what type of processing goes into